IFC Viewer for SharePoint architecture and data protection

 This aligns with Microsoft’s SPFx security model and ensures that standard tenant governance mechanisms (Entra ID, SharePoint permissions, Conditional Access, etc.) remain fully effective.

-6. Summary for IT and Compliance
+6. Summary for IT and compliance

-- The IFC Viewer for SharePoint is an SPFx WebPart operating entirely within the customer’s Microsoft 365 tenant.
+- The IFC Viewer for SharePoint is an SPFx web part operating entirely within the customer’s Microsoft 365 tenant.

 - All IFC and project data are processed and stored exclusively in SharePoint Online; no business data is transferred to Flinker or third parties.

-- The WebPart loads viewer code from Flinker’s Azure CDN, but no IFC content is exchanged with this CDN.
+- The web part loads viewer code from Flinker’s Azure CDN, but no IFC content is exchanged with this CDN.

 - All processing follows GDPR and can be covered by a Data Processing Agreement (AVV) where required.